 "You have company," the woman flying the helicopter said, the flirtatious lilt in her voice completely gone.

 "How many?" the woman on the roof asked.

 "A dozen coming up the south stairwell.
 We can be there in sixty seconds."

 The woman saw the twelve head her way.
 "We may not be here in sixty seconds!"

 The two agents leading the charge opened fire on the woman with automatic weapons.
 She ducked behind a roof vent, the shots missing her by mere inches.
 As she returned fire, one enemy shot at the stakes holding the man's ropes.
 He fell further down the shaft, away from the warhead, and he had to pull himself up to hang on to the remaining rope.

-"Would you mind not dropping me when I'm trying to disarm the nuclear warhead?" the man called out.
+"Uh, would you mind not dropping me when I'm trying to disarm the nuclear warhead?" the man called out.
 "Thanks!"